 - Marine Biology

 - Maturation and Sexual Reproduction

-For each study, all of the printed material is contained in one book that comes as a packet of shrink-wrapped pages since many of the pages need to be cut or copied.
-With the purchase of the printed packet for each unit study, you also get a PDF version of the book so that you can easily print out what you need on to regular paper or cardstock.
-All student worksheets are included in each printed unit study and can be either photocopied for additional children, or printed from the PDF.
-Each book includes teaching instructions, lists of resources, experiment directions, text to read aloud to children, full-color illustrations, mini-books with full-color illustrations, pages with vocabulary words and images on cards to be cut apart, and activity pages for students.
+For each study, all of the essential printed material is contained in one book that comes as either a PDF or a packet of shrink-wrapped pages.
+(Many of the pages need to be cut or copied, which makes it impractical to offer these studies as bound books.)
+With the purchase of the printed packet for each unit study, you also get a PDF version of the book so that you can easily print out what you need onto regular paper or cardstock.
+All student worksheets are included in each unit study and can be either photocopied or printed from the PDF for additional children.
+Each book includes teaching instructions, lists of resources, experiment directions, text to read aloud to children, full-color illustrations, colorful mini-books, pages with vocabulary words and images on cards to be cut apart, and activity pages for students.

 Students will prepare a three-ring binder that serves as a science journal as they work through each study.
 Completed activities and written work will be compiled in the binder.

 At the beginning of each unit study, there are a number of vocabulary words (in a very large font) and some images that need to be cut out.
 These will be placed on a “science wall” at different points throughout the course, creating something like a bulletin board.